ysugimoto/grpc-graphql-gateway/README.md

 This plugin just aims to generate a simple gateway of gRPC.

-Some of the things could be solved and could not be solved.
+Some of things could be solved and could not be solved.
 The most of limitations come from the IDL's power of expression -- some kind of GraphQL schema feature cannot implement by Protocol Buffers X(

 Currently we don't support some Protobuf types: